MostAwesomeDude/construct/docs/basics.rst

 Structs
 =======

 For those of you familiar with C, Structs are very intuitive, but here's a short explanation for the larger audience.
-A Struct is a sequenced collection of fields or other components, that are parsed/built in that order.
+A Struct is a collection of ordered and usually named fields (field means an instance of Construct class), that are parsed/built in that same order.
+Names are used for two reasons: (1) when parsed, values are returned in a dictionary where keys are matching the names, and when build, each field gets build with a value taken from a dictionary from a matching key (2) parsed and build fields values are inserted into the context dictionary under mathing names.

 >>> format = Struct(
 ...     "signature" / Const(b"BMP"),